irbklew/4341-Group/README.md

 $git push
 ```

-To keep up to date with everyone's elses changes you need to do the following command:
+To keep up to date with everyone's elses changes you need to do the following command periodically:
 ```
 $git pull
 ```